sixcious/url-incrementer/README.md

 ## Features
 <em>Some Features Coming Soon in Version 6.0 (February 2022)</em>

+- 4 Actions: Increment URL, Next Link, Click Button, URL List
 - Keyboard and Mouse Shortcuts
 - 1-Click Increment Decrement Buttons
+- Advanced Incrementing Features: Multi, Error Skip, Date Time, Decimal Number, Roman Numeral, Custom Base, and Alphanumeric (Base 2-36, includes Hexadecimal)
 - Auto Incrementing
-- Download Incrementing (Multiple Page Downloading) [Experimental]
-- Advanced Incrementing Features: Multi, Error Skip, Date Time, Decimal Number, Roman Numeral, Custom Base, and Alphanumeric (Base 2-36)
-- Next Prev Link Support
 - URLI's Toolkit [Experimental]
-- Save URLs and Wildcards [Experimental]: Save settings for your favorite URLs and URLI will always remember them the next time you visit
+- Save URLs [Experimental]: Save settings for your favorite URLs and URLI will always remember them the next time you visit
 - Shuffle URLs: Make it fun and randomize the next pages you see!
 - Options: Change how URLI pre-selects the number to increment... and more
-- Chrome / Edge: Uses 0 Background Memory when inactive
-- Chrome / Edge: No permissions required
+- Chrome / Edge: No permissions required out of the box
 - Firefox: Support for Firefox for Android (Fennec Version 68, Some features may not work perfectly)
 - No Ads, No Tracking, No Bloat

-## Notes
+#### Feature Notes
-- Mapping shortcut keys to mouse buttons with 3rd party apps like Logitech Gaming Software is not supported and may only work if you use Logitech's "Multikey Macro" option.
-- Download Incrementing is an optional and experimental feature that is designed to be used with Auto so you can have a unique Multiple Page Downloader (think a simple "Down them all" that can run automatically!).
-It uses a custom-built downloader that I've developed for URLI.
-- URLI's Toolkit is a toolkit I made to help me develop and test URLI, but I've "unlocked" for you to use as a non-standard feature!
+- URLI's Toolkit is a toolkit I made to help me develop and test URLI, but I've "unlocked" for you to use as a non-standard feature
-- Saving URLs is completely optional.
+- Saving URLs is completely optional
-- Firefox only: Local file:// URLs may not increment due to a bug in Firefox (Bug 1266960).
+- Firefox only: Local file:// URLs may not increment due to a bug in Firefox (Bug 1266960)
-- Firefox only: URLI's Popup may not work in Private Windows due to the different way Firefox decided to handle this in respect to Chrome (Bug 1329304).
-- Firefox only: Firefox 60 (non ESR) Users won't be able to grant Download permissions on the Options page due to a bug in Firefox 60 (Bug 1382953); please update to Firefox 61 or higher.
+- Mapping shortcut keys to mouse buttons with 3rd party apps like Logitech Gaming Software is not officially supported and may only work if you use Logitech's "Multikey Macro" option

 ## Help Guide
 [View the Help Guide!](https://github.com/roysix/url-incrementer/wiki)